 29. The Dark and the Wicked

 Bryan Bertino (The Strangers) is no stranger to atmospheric tension.
 In The Dark and the Wicked, he takes a remote and secluded farm, a dying man, and a family in mourning and has them contend with evil forces.
 Similar to The Wind this supernatural horror movie about a spirit taking over a specific location is more of a mood piece that wants you to feel the eeriness rather than spend time explaining it.
+This is one of the best new horror movies to come out in a long time.
 See it on Shudder from RJLE Films.

 28. Anything For Jackson